jwise/x1-expander/doc/assembly.md

-# Assembly instructions for X1Plus Expansion Board
+# Assembly instructions for X1Plus Expander

-My suggestion for assembling early revisions of the X1Plus Expansion Board is as follows.
+My suggestion for assembling early revisions of X1Plus Expander is as follows.
 Print [the X1P-800](../x1p-800) parts (four copies of the clips).
 The lower case can be more reliable to drive screws into if printed from PETG; the clips are also less prone to creep if printed from PETG.
 The